How to Stay Healthy in College

 3. Eat at regular intervals.

 Have you ever had your head buried in a textbook, only to find you haven’t come up for air in hours?
-During this time, you’ve likely neglected to eat.
-Then, you might be tempted to reach for the quickest, most convenient options to satisfy your hunger.
+During this study session, you’ve likely neglected to eat.
+Then, you might be tempted to reach for the quickest, most convenient food options to satisfy your hunger.

-Unfortunately, these quick options don’t tend to be the most nourishing choices.
+Unfortunately, these fast food options don’t tend to be the most nourishing choices.
 Do your best to schedule regular meals and stick to this schedule as much as possible.
-Planning your meals ahead of time and keeping healthy snacks nearby is another way to achieve this goal.
+Planning your meals ahead of time and keeping healthy snacks like granola bars or dried fruit nearby is another way to achieve this goal.

 Some students find it hard to eat healthy on a college budget.
 The truth is, there are plenty of healthy, low-cost foods available.
-Sometimes it just takes a bit of research to find the right ingredients and recipes that suit your budget.
+Sometimes it just takes a bit of research to find the right ingredients and recipes that suit your budget and a balanced diet.

 Quick Tip: If you’re regularly eating college cafeteria food, start each meal with a serving of fruit or vegetables and you’re less likely to fill up on less nourishing options.